google/applied-machine-learning-intensive/amli/v2/content/xx_career_development/10_presenting_with_confidence.md

 Which of these is something you think your presentation skills should improve on?
 Or what do you feel like you do well?
 [Solicit student contributions, and respond to each.]
 -->

+---

-Create: make it visually appealing
+Create: make it visually appealing {.big}

 ![](res/presentconfidence03.png)